victor-lf/google-search-results/README.md

 like the original.
 I separated the page in three sections:

-1. The `header`, which contains a form for the search field and navigation links
+1. The `header`, which contains the search field and navigation links
 2. The `main`, which contains the results
-3. The `footer`, which contains an unordered list for the links at the bottom
+3. The `footer`, which contains some links

 In the `header`, I put the Google image, the form, the "apps" icon and the "Sign in" button inside a **flex container**, as well as the navigation links